grahamedgecombe/arc/README.markdown

     sudo losetup -d /dev/loop0
     rmdir temp

-The template is compressed using LZMA to save space (most of it is full of zeroes), to compress it run the following command:
+The template is compressed using XZ to save space (most of it is full of zeroes), to compress it run the following command:

-    lzma -9 disk.img
+    xz -9 disk.img

-The should create a `disk.img.lzma` file.
+The should create a `disk.img.xz` file.
 Put this in the `run` folder of the Arc distribution.
 The `run/qemu.sh` and `run/bochs.sh` scripts should now work assuming you have the correct software installed and Arc was compiled correctly.